How Is Umbrella Take Home Pay Calculated? A Guide for 2026-27

 Stage one deductions come out of the assignment rate.
 These are employer-side costs:

-- Employer NIC: 15% of earnings above £5,000 per year
+• Employer NIC, 15% on earnings above £5,000 a year

-- Apprenticeship levy: 0.5% of earnings above £15,000 per year
+• Apprenticeship levy, 0.5% on earnings above £15,000 a year

 Stage two deductions come off your gross pay through PAYE:

-- Employee NIC: 8% up to £50,270, then 2% above
+• Employee NIC, at 8% up to £50,270, then 2% above that

-- Employee pension contribution: Usually 5% minimum under auto-enrolment
+• Employee pension contribution, usually 5% minimum under auto-enrolment

 A worked example at 2026-27 rates (£350/day)